rohit-ambre/superduperdb-website/pitch.md

 ---

-## Problem: Integrating AI and applying AI to data is a huge challenge
+## Integrating AI and applying AI to data is a huge challenge

 <div class="columns">
 <div style="margin-top: 10%;">

 The AI lifecycle is highly complex, interdependent but fragmented.

-Various stages in the lifecycle are supported by distinct competing providers.

-Huge overhead because different workflows and tooling fragmented.

 </div>
 <div style="margin-top: 5%">